 Employers with 20 or more workers (and non-profit employers with 50 or more workers) must spend a minimum amount set by law on health care for each employee who works eight or more hours per week in San Francisco.

-Employers are required to provide up to 8 weeks of supplemental compensation to employees who receive California Paid Family Leave benefits to bond with a new child.
+San Francisco law requires employers to provide supplemental compensation in addition to California Paid Family Leave to employees bonding with a child.

 Employers with 100 or more employees